Six months with the first semi-mainstream sex robot for men.

 How slow can you go?

 The first thing I wanted to find out was what the minimum stroke speed was like.
 When using a Fleshlight, I often prefer extremely slow and sensual movements.
 The idea of being able to relax and enjoy strokes even slower than I have the discipline to perform myself is quite enticing.
 Unfortunately though, the slowest setting doesn’t seem all that slow to me—about one max length up/down stroke per second.
 If I could have it my way, I’d have the minimum be at least half as slow.
 I’m hoping this is something that can be improved via a firmware update down the road and that it’s not a strict limitation of the motor.
 So I essentially keep the Launch at or only a little bit above the slowest stroke settings most of the time, dabbling in some moderately fast moves sporadically just to change things up.
 If you like things fast though, the Launch can deliver 180 strokes per minute, which equals 3 per second.
-That may not be as fast as your typical frenetic dry fap, but it feels remarkably quick for 1.6 lbs. of lubed up Fleshlight.
+That may not be as fast as your typical frenetic dry fap, but 1.6 lbs. of lubed up Fleshlight moving like that is crazy.

 The range of speeds is a bit coarse in manual mode, meaning that it ramps from the slowest setting to the fastest setting pretty quick.
 There doesn’t seem to be a lot of variation between.
 To me, it feels like there’s really only four or five speeds.
 It may technically vary a bit more, but I found it to be a choice between somewhat slow, moderate, fast, and insane in manual mode.
 (You experience more subtle variations in interactive mode.)
 But in the end, I guess you don’t really need that many speeds, do you?